Roadwork is Part of the New Braunfels Utilities Castell Avenue 24-inch Water Line Project – West

 830.629.8440 | email@example.com

-A detour will be in place to redirect traffic.
-Spiess Construction Company, Ltd. is the contractor performing the construction on the 24-inch water and wastewater line for the project.
+Spiess Construction Company, Incorporated, is the contractor performing the construction for this part of the 24-inch water and wastewater line project.

 About New Braunfels Utilities: